 Then, the fall in the value of index representing pharmaceutical stocks could be used for comparison rather than each individual stock.

-This also helps investors identify market trends easily.
+This also helps investors to identify market trends easily.

 4. Reflection of sentiment

 Investor sentiment is a very important aspect of stock market movements for any country.
 This is because, if the sentiment is positive, there will be demand for a stock and economy of country booms.

 Many investors prefer to invest in a portfolio of stocks that closely resembles an index.
 This process of picking stocks is called passive investment.

 Passive Investment helps investors cut down the cost of research and stock selection as they rely on the index for the selection of stocks.
 As a result, investor’s portfolio returns will match that of the index.

 If Sensex gave 10% returns in one year, an investor’s portfolio that resembles the Sensex is also likely to give the same amount of returns.

 There are a lot of factors you should take into consideration before selecting a stock of a company that matches your investment goal.